 Communication is core to building and maintaining effective health justice partnerships (HJPs).
 Good communication not only conveys a message, but also builds trusting relationships.
 And like many other partnership skills, it can help strengthen your HJP to better enable you achieve your goals.
 So if you’re starting a health justice partnership, try using the conversation prompts below to begin building trust and to kick the partnership off on the right foot.

-This tip is part of our series, Effective Health Justice Partnership – practical tips for purposeful communication.
-To support practitioners to purposefully communicate while partnering, we’ve taken some of the building blocks to HJP and translated them into prompts you can use when meeting, emailing or talking with your HJP partner.
+To support practitioners to purposefully communicate while partnering, we’ve created a series of prompts you can use when meeting, emailing or talking with your health justice partnership (HJP) partner.
 Whichever way you go about it, we encourage you to find a balance between sharing your own perspectives and seeking out and listening carefully to your partner’s.

-Maintaining or starting a health justice partnership?
 Use these conversation prompts

 Copy & paste the prompts below